-- Priority 2: Ensure all AHCCCS members are able to readily access services in the most appropriate setting to meet their needs - Priority 3: Address social drivers of health using available Medicaid levers • - Priority 4: Improve health outcomes and member experience for individuals with special health care ٠ needs through targeted population health programming
+- Priority 2: Ensure all AHCCCS members are able to readily access services in the most appropriate setting to meet their needs - Priority 3: Address social drivers of health using available Medicaid levers - Priority 4: Improve health outcomes and member experience for individuals with special health care needs through targeted population health programming

 AHCCCS Strategic Goals Strategic Goal Roadmap Alignment Implement solutions that ensure optimal member and provider experience The refactor of the PMMIS to modernized technology and the implementation of ServiceNow will help ensure that AHCCCS employees are delivering timely and optimal services to support providers and members.
 The creation of an operational data store (ODS) and the transition of the mainframe information services reporting and extracts to new systems will provide better planning, oversight, and accountability for AHCCCS and its business programs.
-The implementation of the MES Modernization Roadmap projects will meet not only today's needs, but allow the flexibility to adapt to the rapid pace of change associated with technology advancement, government mandates, and the needs of members and providers. enhance performance build technology platforms that ensure adherence to existing regulation and ess and communicate system performance using visualization tools accessible to community y stakeholders Priority 3: Eliminate frau d, waste, and abuse across all components of the program Priority 4: Optimize fede programming and system ral block and discretionary grant funding to advance Medicaid ms Strategic Goal Roadmap Alignment Maintain core organizational capacity, infrastructure, and workforce planning that effectively serves AHCCCS operations All new systems in the MES Modernization Roadmap will be procured and implemented through cloud hosting to help drive sustainable infrastructure for AHCCCS.
+The implementation of the MES Modernization Roadmap projects will meet not only today's needs, but allow the flexibility to adapt to the rapid pace of change associated with technology advancement, government mandates, and the needs of members and providers. enhance performance Priority 2: Routinely ass accessible to community Priority 3: Eliminate frau d, waste, and abuse across all components of the program ral block and discretionary grant funding to advance Medicaid Strategic Goal Roadmap Alignment Maintain core organizational capacity, infrastructure, and workforce planning that effectively serves AHCCCS operations All new systems in the MES Modernization Roadmap will be procured and implemented through cloud hosting to help drive sustainable infrastructure for AHCCCS.
 The refactor of the PMMIS will replace legacy technology with solutions that utilize marketable and employable skillsets for technology staffing.
 Implementing common systems platforms based on web technologies and ServiceNow will help consolidate the training needs that can be met with high quality solutions for AHCCCS.
-Priority 1: Improve empl oyee engagement Priority 2: Increase emp loyee retention rates Priority 3: Prevent disrup programming otion in program operations by investing in human resource tools and
+Priority 1: Improve empl oyee engagement Priority 2: Increase emp Priority 3: Prevent disrupprogramming loyee retention rates otion in program operations by investing in human resource tools and